Lamb and Mint Burger

 Heat a drizzle of oil in a large frying pan on medium-high heat.
 Once hot, add the burgers to the pan and fry until browned on the outside and cooked through, 12-14 mins in total.
 Carefully turn them every 3-4 mins and lower the heat if needed.
 IMPORTANT: The burgers are cooked when no longer pink in the middle.

 While the burgers cook, halve the tomatoes and pop them into a medium bowl.
 Halve the chilli lengthways, deseed and finely chop.
-Add the chilli (careful, it's hot - add less if you don't like heat), cider vinegar, olive oil for the dressing (see ingredients for amount) and remaining mint to the tomatoes.
+Add the chilli (careful, it's hot - add less if you don't like heat), red wine vinegar, olive oil for the dressing (see ingredients for amount) and remaining mint to the tomatoes.
 Season with salt and pepper, then mix together and set aside.

 Halve the burger buns and grate the cheese.
 When the burgers are cooked, remove the pan from the heat.
 Carefully place the cheese on top of the burgers.
 Cover with a lid (or foil) then set aside, off the heat, for 3-4 mins for the cheese to melt.
 Meanwhile, pop the burger buns onto a baking tray and place on the middle shelf of your oven.
 Warm for 3-4 mins.